pkivolowitz/summer_os_headstart/p2/README.md

 The producer should fill the buffer with repetitions of the capital letters in the alphabet. `A` through `Z`.

 Remember to check `keep_going` within your loop producing one character at a time.
-Also after producing EACH character, there is a TWO (2) percent change of going to sleep.
+Also after producing EACH character, there is a TWO (2) percent chance of going to sleep.
 The minimum time to sleep and maximum time to sleep FOR THE PRODUCER is specified by:

 ```c++
 const int USLEEP_TIME_MAX = 50000;